Design Goals

 Supported Order Types

-Monoli’s orderbook supports common professional trading order types at the infrastructure level, including:
+Monoli’s orderbook supports common professional trading order types at the infrastructure level, including:- Limit Orders

 - Market Orders